 - Then they will add some enhancements and retouching on the chosen portrait to make it look better.

-- Finally, you will receive a professional cropping of your portrait specially for the Eras application.
+- Finally, you will receive professional cropping of your portrait, especially for the Eras application.

 After all, these have been done, what is now left is for you to upload your headshot.

 You should always keep this mantra in mind while dressing for your medical residency headshot;

 Generally, you should dress formally like someone going for an official business meeting.

 You should avoid wearing scrubs for your medical school headshot.

 Keep your attire as conservative as possible; do not wear stylish suits and dress for the application you want to be approved and not the one you already have or else you are already certain you will get it.

 Also, there is no need for those trending poses for a professional headshot.